truenas/documentation/content/SCALE/SCALETutorials/Storage/ManagePoolsScale.md

 The VDEV removal process status is visible in the [Task Manager]({{< relref "TasksScreens.md" >}}) (or alternately with the `zpool status` command).
 Avoid physically removing or attempting to wipe the disks until the removal operation completes.

-### Extending VDEV Examples

-* To make a striped mirror, add the same number of drives to extend a ZFS mirror.
-  For example, you start with ten available drives.
-Begin by creating a mirror of two drives, and then extending the mirror by adding another mirror of two drives.
-Repeat this three more times until you add all ten drives.
-* To make a stripe of two RAIDZ1 VDEVs (similar to RAID 50 on a hardware controller), add another three drives to extend the three-drive RAIDZ1.
-* To make a stripe of RAIDZ2 VDEVs (similar to RAID 60 on a hardware controller), add another four drives to extend the four-drive RAIDZ2.

 ## Running a Pool Data Integrity Check (Scrub)
 Use **Scrub** on the **ZFS Health** pool widget to start a pool data integrity check.

 {{< trueimage src="/images/SCALE/Storage/StorageDashboardDiskHealthWidget.png" alt="Disk Health Widget" id="Disk Health Widget" >}}